streeade/odin-recipes/README.md

 # odin-recipes
-recipe html project on odin
+odin recipe project using the html skills learned in odin to create a recipe website